 While the products infused with medical marijuana come with dosages specified on the box, it is always a good choice to check the dosage appropriate for you with your physician.
-The pre-set dose is, more often than not, based on scientific researches but the research is limited and does not take into account the individual biology of human bodies.
+The pre-set dose is, more often than not, based on scientific research but the research is limited and does not take into account the individual biology of human bodies.

-All Pot is not Alike
+All Pot is Not Alike

 Every strain of medical marijuana contains a different concentration of cannabinoids.
-THC and CBD remain the two main cannabinoids but the plant contains at least a 110 other cannabinoids which vary in strength and concentration thus producing a difference in the effects.
+THC and CBD remain the two main cannabinoids but the plant contains at least 110 other cannabinoids which vary in strength and concentration thus producing a difference in the effects.

-THC can produce side-effects
+THC can produce Side Effects

 Trial and Error may be needed

 It is highly likely that you may have to visit at least a dozen medical marijuana dispensaries before you find the one that suits you.
 In addition to varying strains and concentrations, the dosage of medical marijuana varies greatly according to the laws governing the region.
-It can be very helpful to have the dispensary staff run you through an oral user guide and answer all your questions about possible reactions and side-effects.
+It can be very helpful to have the dispensary staff run you through an oral user guide and answer all your questions about possible reactions and side effects.

 Here is a list of questions you can ask the dispensary staff members: